wp-plugins/youtube-for-types/readme.txt

 Implements a Types custom field for YouTube videos and the Types shortcode to access them.

 == Description ==
+This plugin is unnecessary as its provides a subset of the functionality of the built-in ‘Embedded Media’ custom field which uses the oEmbed API which is a much better and more reliable way of doing this than what I am doing in this plugin.
+I apologize for my stupidity.
+If anyone knows how to delete a plugin from the repository please advise.
+Magenta Cuda

 For the plugin [Types](http://wordpress.org/plugins/types/) this plugin implements a Types custom field for YouTube videos and also the Types shortcode to show the video.
 The website for this plugin is [here](http://alttypes.wordpress.com/youtube/).
 This plugin requires Types 1.5.3 and PHP 3.4 or later.

 == Installation ==